edgexfoundry/edgex-docs/docs_src/microservices/device/services/device-gpio/GettingStarted.md

     ```

 !!! note
     The direction should not be confused with the device profile's read/write property.
-If you set the defaultDirection to "in" but then set the readWrite property to "RW" or "W", any attempt to write to the pin will result in a "permission denied" error.
-For consistency sake, when your defaultDirection is "in" set readWrite to "R" only.
+If you set the defaultDirection to `in` but then set the readWrite property to `RW` or `W`, any attempt to write to the pin will result in a "permission denied" error.
+For consistency, when your defaultDirection is `in` set readWrite to `R` only.

 ### Write value to GPIO
 Assume a GPIO device (used for power enable) connected to gpio17 on current system of raspberry pi 4b.
 When a value is written to GPIO, this GPIO will give a high voltage.